-It has happened to the best of us.
 You see your dog playing with a foreign object and decide that he will be fine.
-A moment later, you are screaming no as he rapidly gobbles up the item and stares at you, seemingly asking why you wouldn’t want him to eat his tasty treat.
+A moment later, you are screaming no as he rapidly gobbles up a towel and stares at you, seemingly asking why you wouldn’t want him to eat his tasty treat.
 Yup, canine companions can be cute weirdos.

 Why Did My Dog Eat a Towel?